Configure a Linux Python app for Azure App Service

 Customize build automation

-App Service's build system, called Oryx, performs the following steps when you deploy your app, if the app setting SCM_DO_BUILD_DURING_DEPLOYMENT is set to 1:
+The App Service build system, called Oryx, performs the following steps when you deploy your app, if the app setting SCM_DO_BUILD_DURING_DEPLOYMENT is set to 1:

 2. Run pip install -r requirements.txt.
-The requirements.txt file must be present in the project's root folder.
-Otherwise, the build process reports the error: "Could not find setup.py or requirements.txt; Not running pip install."
+The requirements.txt file must be in the project's root folder.
+If it's not, the build process reports the error "Could not find setup.py or requirements.txt; Not running pip install."

-3. If manage.py is found in the root of the repository (indicating a Django app), run manage.py collectstatic.
+3. If manage.py is found in the root of the repository (which indicates a Django app), run manage.py collectstatic.
 However, if the DISABLE_COLLECTSTATIC setting is true, this step is skipped.

-4. Run custom post-build script, if that step is specified by the POST_BUILD_COMMAND setting.
+4. Run a custom post-build script, if that step is specified in the POST_BUILD_COMMAND setting.
 (Again, the script can run other Python and Node.js scripts, pip and npm commands, and Node-based tools.)

 By default, the PRE_BUILD_COMMAND, POST_BUILD_COMMAND, and DISABLE_COLLECTSTATIC settings are empty.